ephsmith/python-book/docs/02/02-essential-built-ins.md

 Pass any iterable to the `enumerate()` function, and it will return a lazy sequence of tuples containing a *count* (staring at 0) and values returned from iterating over the iterable.
 Note that `enumerate()` iterates *lazily* (only as needed) instead of returning all elements of the sequence.
-We can coerce `enumerate()` into returning all items in the sequence by passing it to `list` or `tuple`.
+This is not typically a problem because enumerate is widely used when iterating over the target sequence passed to it.

 ```py title="enumerate_example.py"
 country_codes = ['IN', 'NL', 'US']